birdiecare/hatch/README.md

 ## How to use

 Once you have the prerequisites in place, you can include this Action in your GitHub workflow.
-The Action requires 4 parameters to be passed in:
+The Action requires the following 5 parameters to be passed in:

 | Name               | Description                                                                                |
 | ------------------ | ------------------------------------------------------------------------------------------ |